-Carl C. Gipson traveled a winding and often difficult path from his birth in the Deep South to a long career of public service in Everett.
-Born in rural Arkansas, he attended high school in Little Rock, where he met and married Jodie Mae Waugh (1923-2007), his wife until her death 65 years later.
+Carl C. Gipson traveled a winding and often-difficult path from his birth in the Deep South to a long career of public service in Everett.
+Born in rural Arkansas, he attended high school in Little Rock, where he met and married Jodie Mae Waugh (1923-2007).
 After a discouraging year of farming, Gipson in 1943 found work as a welder at the Kaiser Shipyards in Richmond, California, then was inducted into the navy and sent to the naval air station at Oak Harbor on Whidbey Island.
-At the end of World War II the couple settled in Everett, one of just a handful of African Americans to call the city home.
+After World War II the couple settled in Everett, one of a handful of African Americans to call the city home.
 Gipson found work where he could, and eventually became shop foreman at a car dealership.
-In 1954, now with two sons, the family bought a house on Hoyt Avenue in Everett, and their third son was born in 1958.
+In 1954, now with two sons, the family bought a house on Hoyt Avenue, and their third son was born in 1958.
 Gipson later owned and operated service stations, a car dealership, and a tavern and restaurant.
 In 1971, he won a seat on the Everett City Council and went on to serve for 24 years, including several stints as council president.
 When he retired in 1995, his youngest son, Ron (b.
 1958), won his vacant seat and was still serving in 2013.
 His oldest son, Carlton (b.
-1949), is the facilities director for the city (2013).
-The Gipson's middle son, Alex (b.
+1949), was facilities director for the city as of 2013.
+Gipson's middle son, Alex (b.
 1951) passed away in 1990, and Jodie Gipson died in 2007.
 In 2009 the City of Everett, in recognition of Carl Gipson's long service to the community, renamed its senior center in his honor.

 The small community of Tarry is not much more than a spot on the map in the flat farm country of Lincoln County, Arkansas, about 50 miles southeast of Little Rock, the state capital.
 Before the Civil War, the region's economy was based on slavery and cotton, and more than one-fourth of the state's population was held in bondage.
 It was here that Carl Connie Gipson was born on January 11, 1924, the only child of Alex (1898-1987) and Ollie (1899-1968) Gipson